adrian-gude/CompleteApi/README.md

 - POST /items/: Create a new item.
 - GET /items/{id}: Get details of a specific item.
+- GET /items/: Get details of all items saved on db
 - PUT /items/{id}: Update an existing item.
 - DELETE /items/{id}: Delete an item.